 - Do NOT Make Any Recorded Statements: The other driver’s insurance company may contact you for a statement, but do not speak to them.
 Insurance companies do not always offer fair settlements to accident survivors.

-Our experienced car accident lawyers also know how to find additional defendants in many situations so that the limits of the other driver’s insurance coverage will not necessarily represent the high end of what you can expect to recover.
+Our experienced car accident lawyers also know how to find additional defendants in many situations so the limits of the other driver’s insurance coverage will not necessarily represent the high end of what you can recover.

 If you or your loved one was involved in a serious accident, and speak to our attorneys about your rights.
 We offer a free consultation, so call our team today.